 You might have to dig a little for the best deals, but here are some great online laptop auction sites to look for a low-cost laptop.

-E-bay: Everyone’s favourite, easily the most well-known and our number one pick for online laptop auction sites.
+E-bay: Everyone’s favorite, easily the most well-known, and our number one pick for online laptop auction sites.
 Many students turn to eBay for their computer purchases, and the reason is clear: You can get an affordable machine from a reputable seller.
 In fact, many companies that specialize in refurbishing items sell them through eBay.
 But if a deal seems too good to be true, it probably is. eBay has a reputation for defending its buyers against fraudulent sellers.

 Make sure to ask the seller about any defects the laptop might have or warranties that the seller might offer. eBay is a great place to find deals, but don’t rush to click “Buy It Now,”

 ShopGoodwill.com: If you love finding great deals at your local thrift store, give this online version a try.
 There were multiple laptops available at the time of publication and one even as low as $21!